-As I mentioned above, we collected our little pinecones from around the neighbourhood.
+We collected our little pinecones from around the neighbourhood.
 To make them easier to put into the balls, we soaked them in water for a minute so they’d be softened and easier to get into the globes.
-(They dry out pretty quickly again if you leave the top off the ball for an hour or so after completing it.)
+They dry out pretty quickly again if you leave the top off the ball for an hour or so after completing it.

 I also had to show Onetime how to push them in facing in the right direction so all the scales would not come off!
 He enjoyed putting a couple pinecones into each ball.

 Last, we added a small spoonful of white glitter and a couple of red foam “berries” to complete our ornaments.
-I didn’t take photos of this step, as I’m sure you understand the potential mess factor of not keeping a very close eye on this type of activity!
+I didn’t take photos of this step.
+I’m sure you understand the potential mess factor of not keeping a very close eye on this type of activity!

 Onetime needed a bit of help with making sure the glitter got into the ball, but he found the “berries” easy to pop in.

-That’s it for our Kidmade Pine Sprig Ornament.
+That’s it for kidmade Pine Sprig Ornament.
 It truly was simple to make and Onetime enjoyed the process of making 10 of them for family and friends!